 - promise to tell HMRC if it stops being a recognised overseas pension scheme

-- tell HMRC the name of the country or territory it’s established in
+- tell HMRC the name of the country or territory itís established in

 - provide any other evidence HMRC need

-- promise to give HMRC certain information on making payments in respect of scheme members
+- promise to give HMRC certain information on making payments in respect of scheme members, and

-- and not have been excluded by HMRC from being a QROPS.
+- not have been excluded by HMRC from being a QROPS.

-To notify HMRC, the overseas scheme manager can use form APSS251 which has been designed to help.
+To notify HMRC, the overseas scheme manager can use the online system.
+There are guidance notes to help.

 Here's the full conditions.

 Unlike a recognised transfer between two UK registered pension schemes, a transfer from a UK scheme to a QROPS is a benefit crystallisation event.
 So if the amount of the transfer is over the relevant lifetime allowance, a lifetime allowance charge will be levied.
 However, because the payment is not to the member, the rate charged is 25%, not 55%, despite the fact that it involves a lump sum.
 There will be no effect on the annual allowance as it isnít a contribution (although all contributions made in the pension input period up to the date of transfer obviously will).

 Some overseas schemes (for example schemes in the USA) may not accept the transfer value.